 The common reason many say they lease is that they don’t have to worry about having an older vehicle.
 They know that they are driving a new vehicle every few years.
 The truth is, if you take care of your car, your vehicle can last you for years.
 I drove our minivan for more than 13 years!
 And, when I was ready for an upgrade, my vehicle was 3 years old.
 Nothing new here!

 If you lease a vehicle for 3 years at $300 a month, you will pay nearly $11,000 to drive the vehicle.
 At the end of 3 years, you give it back.
 You have nothing to show for it.
 You have just thrown away $11,000.
 Now, you have to either lease again or decide to purchase your vehicle.
 You are starting over on those payments.

 However, had you purchased a vehicle that would offer you the same monthly payment of $300 for 3 (or even 4) years, you would own your car.
 You now have $300 a month income freed up to do with what you wish.

 The smart move would be to save that $300 monthly amount so that in 8, 9 or even 10 years when you need a new car, you can pay for it in cash.
 This money will also more than cover some of the repairs that may be needed as your vehicle ages.

 4. Renting is throwing your money away

 If you rent, you probably this financial advice frequently.
 It is common for people to feel that it makes more sense to buy a house as your money is going to build up equity in your property.
 And, truthfully, for some people renting is a waste of money.

 There are situations where you do not have the funds for your down payment.
 It could also be a time in your life when you know there will be the potential for relocating to a new city or venturing down a new career path.

-By renting, you also avoid the additional costs of home maintenance, insurance and other expenses which go with owing a home.
+By renting, you also avoid the additional costs of home maintenance, insurance, and other expenses which go with owning a home.

 The best way to know this one is to look carefully at your own budget and personal situation.
 If renting works for you, then that is the path you should follow.